Munich corridor into the US

 Five cities, US entry compared.

-City-by-city comparison of register problems and US-facing rebuilds across Dubai, Singapore, Hong Kong, Zurich, and London.
+City-by-city comparison of buyer-language problems and US-facing rebuilds across Dubai, Singapore, Hong Kong, Zurich, and London.

 Markets